ejhannigan/digit_meter/README.md

 We should see these messages on the first terminal and the motor should move.

+# Create a ROS2 webcam publisher
-# Use Webcam to Count Fingers on Your Hand, Conver to Angle, and Publish to Servo ROS2 Node
+Use Webcam to Count Fingers on Your Hand -> Conver to Angle -> Publish to Servo ROS2 Node

-## Create a ros2 webcam publisher
+# Create a ROS2 digit to angle publisher

-## Create a digit counter that reads in the webcam image and counts fingers using mediapipe
+Create a digit counter that reads in the webcam image and counts fingers using mediapipe